Overview

 * Please note that for this course, there are both live-virtual and in-person components; you must be able to attend both components to successfully complete the course.

-Fee: WEDC and the Mainstreet Bounceback Program are covering the $289 cost of this webinar for operating, for-profit businesses under 500 employees.
+Fee: WEDC and the Main Street Bounceback Program are covering the $415 cost of this webinar for operating, for-profit businesses under 500 employees.
 These businesses should register here:

-Fee: We have a limited number of seats available for nonprofits, pre-venture (not yet started) businesses, and those participants from a company of over 500 employees thanks to the generosity of UW-Madison SBDC’s supporters.
-These organizations should use the link below to register.
+Fee: The cost of this course for nonprofits, pre-venture (not yet started) businesses, and those participants from a company of over 500 employees is $415.
+These organizations should use the link below to register:

 Registration & Cancellation policies